hyperdefined/TimeBar/README.md

 ![Image](https://raw.githubusercontent.com/hyperdefined/TimeBar/master/example.gif)

 ## Features
-* Customize how TimeBar looks on your screen.
+* Completely customized how the TimeBar looks.
+  * Change the color.
+  * Change the text that is shown on it.
 * Show TimeBar in certain worlds.
 * Disable TimeBar with a command if you don't want to see it.